-Consultations with a learning advisor are up to 40 minutes long and can cover any question or questions related to writing, critical thinking or study.
-Alternatively, you can bring us a written assignment for a general review of your writing and suggestions for improvement.
-Here are some examples of the questions that students typically bring us:
+We offer consultations to all students, from first year to doctoral study.
+Consultations with a learning advisor are up to 40 minutes long and can cover any questions related to writing, study, time management or oral presentations.
+You can bring us your draft essay, report, oral presentation, thesis proposal or thesis chapter for a general review of your writing or presentation and can offer suggestions for improvement.

 - Can you tell me what I am supposed to do for this essay?
 I don't even know where to begin.